Sugiuma/Air-Quality/Predictive_analysis.md

 | Sales growth trends (e.g., 64% YoY Q3) | Use as multipliers to generate synthetic `sales` column          |
 | Future AQI forecast (using Prophet)         | Drive projected demand from future AQI                           |

-Certainly!
-Here’s a **detailed project report** explaining your demand prediction system based on AQI forecasting using Prophet, including data preparation, forecasting, demand modeling, and filter recommendations.

----

-# Project Report: Demand Prediction for Air Purifiers Based on AQI Forecasting

----

-## 1. Introduction

-The goal of this project is to **predict the future demand for air purifiers in various cities** by analyzing and forecasting the Air Quality Index (AQI) trends.
-The AQI is a key indicator of air pollution levels, which strongly influence consumer demand for air purifiers.

-By forecasting AQI values and applying business rules to interpret spikes and seasonal effects, we aim to generate dynamic, city-specific demand predictions that can guide production, marketing, and inventory planning.
+So by forecasting AQI values and applying business rules to interpret spikes and seasonal effects, generate dynamic, city-specific demand predictions that can guide production, marketing, and inventory planning.

----

-## 2. Data Preparation

-* **Source Data:** The input dataset (`citywise_trend.csv`) contains monthly AQI readings for multiple cities over several years.

-* **Columns:**

-  * `City`: City name
-  * `Month`: Month in `YYYY-MM` format
-  * `AQI`: Recorded Air Quality Index value

-* **Preprocessing:**

-  * The `Month` column is parsed into datetime format (`ds`), compatible with Prophet.
-  * The AQI values are mapped to the target variable `y` for forecasting.
-  * The dataset is filtered by city based on user selection.

----

-## 3. AQI Forecasting Using Prophet

-* We utilize Facebook's **Prophet** model, a robust time-series forecasting tool that handles seasonality and trends well.
-* Model configuration includes yearly seasonality to capture recurring annual AQI patterns.
-* The model is trained on historical AQI data for the selected city.
-* We generate forecasts for 12 months into the future with monthly frequency.

----

-## 4. Demand Prediction Logic
+## Demand Prediction Logic

 The predicted AQI values from Prophet are then used to estimate **air purifier demand** based on the following business logic: